-'''

-Nominative

-I

-he

-she

-(it)

-(you)

-who

-we

-they

-Objective

-me

-him

-her

-(it)

-(you)

-them

-whom

-us

-'''
+Nominative Ι he she (it) we (you) they who Objective me him her (it) us (you) them whom

 At the same time, the pronouns that convey a meaning similar to the genitive of nouns are regarded as a separate subclass, termed "possessive pronouns".
 However, the term "possessive pronoun" is not applied to the genitive or possessive form whose or to the inflected forms of indefinite or reciprocal pronouns, e. g. each other's, one's, anybody's, etc. Although this approach is somewhat inconsistent, it is widely accepted in practical grammars for teaching purposes.